West Sussex: County Council

 West Sussex County Council (WSCC) is the authority that governs the non-metropolitan county of West Sussex.
 The county contains 7 district and borough councils (Adur, Arun, Chichester, Crawley, Horsham, Mid Sussex and Worthing), and 159 town, parish and neighbourhood councils.

-West Sussex County Council has 70 councillors; the majority of them being Conservative.
-There are 40 Conservative councillors, 10 Liberal Democrats, 9 Labour Party councillors, 5 Green and Independent Alliance councillors, 4 Reform UK councillors, and 2 Independent.
+West Sussex County Council has 70 councillors.
+As of the 2026 local elections, there are 23 Liberal Democrat councillors, 23 Reform UK councillors, 11 Conservatives, 7 Green councillors, 5 Labour Party councillors, and 1 Local Alliance councillor.
+The council is currently run by a Liberal Democrat-led coalition which also includes the Green Party, Labour, and the Local Alliance.
 The Chief Executive and their team of executive directors are responsible for the day-to-day running of the council.

 West Sussex County Council is based at County Hall, Chichester and provides a large range of services including education, social services, fire and rescue, libraries, trading standards, town and country planning, refuse disposal and consumer services.

 West Sussex Youth Cabinet

 The West Sussex Youth Cabinet is a group of local representatives and four UK Youth Parliament (UKYP) representatives, who are elected by young people in West Sussex.
 The Youth Cabinet represents the views of the young people West Sussex at county level.
 Elections for the Youth Cabinet and UKYP in West Sussex run every year in March.